EmmanuelOgiji/tech-test-packer-terraform/README.md

    - Set up logging for SSM Run Command in S3 or Cloudwatch
    - Use SNS topic for notifications (preferably by email) on Autoscaling events, Cloudwatch event rule triggering etc
 - Improve efficiency:
-  - Look at triggering SSM Run command by events/metrics e.g number of instances rather than schedule
+  - Look at triggering SSM Run command by events/metrics e.g number of instances rather than schedule.
+A Cloudwatch alarm was considered but the lack of direct targetting to means SNS+Lambda integration is needed to implement it thus decided against